Academy of American Poets

 The libraries that had the greatest success with National Poetry Month were the ones that invested effort in hosting readings, setting up special poetry displays, organizing contests, and mentioning National Poetry Month in their newsletters and to the local media.

-• Teton County Library (Jackson, WY) The library held a variety of celebrations honoring NPM.
-Patrons wrote poems on paper leaves to decorate their Poetree.
+• Teton County Library (Jackson, WY) The library held a variety of celebrations honoring National Poetry Month.
+Patrons wrote poems on paper leaves to decorate their Poet-tree.
 Teens could participate in a poetry contest for a cash prize.
-Local poets read aloud in an open-mike format for the traditional "Moose Readings."
-The traveling troupe Poetry Alive!
-Presented poetry as theater.
+Local poets read aloud in an open-mic format for the traditional Moose Readings.
+The traveling troupe Poetry Alive! presented poetry as theater.

 • Bethlehem Public Library (Bethlehem, CT) Children wrote poetry incorporating the numbers one to one hundred and decorated invitations with numbers to honor the library's centennial year.
 A poetry reading-party was held and poems were gathered into a volume to become part of the library's book collection.

-• Blue Hill Public Library (Blue Hill, ME) The library had a program based on the "Poets In Person" radio series which they dubbed "Poets Out Loud."
-Their second annual "Favorite Poem Reading" was held April 26.
+• Blue Hill Public Library (Blue Hill, ME) The library had a program based on the "Poets In Person" radio series, which they dubbed "Poets Out Loud."
+Their second annual Favorite Poem Reading was held April 26.
 In addition, the filing cabinets around the children's area were decorated with magnetic poetry.

 • Boston Public Library, South End Branch (Boston, MA) Their own Favorite Poem Project had community members reading through poems encompassing all portions of the program.
 Previous successful years of NPM promotion through displays, readings, and videos encouraged many people to attend the Favorite Poem Project festivities.

 • Public Library for Union County (Lewisburg, PA) The library set up a Poetry Wall and a Poet-tree with leaves provided so patrons could write their own poetry.
-For children, a Haiku workshop proved popular, as did the poetry story-time for pre-schoolers.
-The library also offered a poetry reading which was well attended.
+For children, a Haiku workshop proved popular, as did the poetry storytime for preschoolers.
+The library also offered a poetry reading, which was well attended.

 • Iowa City Public Library (Iowa City, IA) The library held several activities for NPM.
 A graduate student from the University of Iowa taught a two-week poetry course for adults.
 They also offered a workshop for children.
-Poets from the University's creative writing program read original works at "Poetry For Lunch."
+Poets from the university's creative writing program read original works at Poetry For Lunch.
 The library invited staff and community members to read a favorite or original poem.
-Poems from previous year's workshops were placed on placards on city buses for passengers to enjoy.
+Poems from previous years' workshops were placed on placards on city buses for passengers to enjoy.

 • Oconee County Library (Watkinsville, GA) Patrons posted their poetry on a Poetry Wall, sometimes adding illustrations.
-The library showed films such as "The Bitter Berry: The Life of Byron Herbert Reece."
-The festivities culminated with a poetry slam and open-mike readings.
+The library showed films such as The Bitter Berry: The Life of Byron Herbert Reece.
+The festivities culminated with a poetry slam and open-mic readings.
 Winners received a poetry book, ribbon, and gift certificate from area bookstores.

-• The Friends of Minneapolis Public Library (Minneapolis, MN) The popular and critical response to the library's "Favorite Poem Group Poetry Reading" has been so positive they are making it an annual event.
-In 2000, participants included the Mayor of Minneapolis, best-selling novelist Judith Guest, Arts Advocate Joan Mondale, Supreme Court Justice Alan Page, and several other local TV and radio personalities.
+• The Friends of Minneapolis Public Library (Minneapolis, MN) The popular and critical response to the library's Favorite Poem Group Poetry Reading has been so positive that they are making it an annual event.
+In 2000, participants included the mayor of Minneapolis, best-selling novelist Judith Guest, arts advocate Joan Mondale, Supreme Court Justice Alan Page, and several other local TV and radio personalities.

 • Osterlin Library (Northwestern Michigan College) The library tied a "zero response time" book of poetry to every computer workstation so students would have something to read while they waited.

-• Medford Public Library (Medford, MA) The library hosted "Medford Poets Live!" an evening of readings by local poets.
+• Medford Public Library (Medford, MA) The library hosted Medford Poets Live!, an evening of readings by local poets.
 Due to its success, next year a poetry discussion group will be added to the festivities.
 A poetry book display was featured through the month of May and attendance in a children's poetry writing workshop tripled.

 • Edgecombe County Memorial Library (Tarbaro, NC) The library held a "Poetry on the Lawn" event on their front lawn.
 Teachers brought their classes over to hear a local poet read, and some read their own works.
 In addition, the event attracted many passersby curious about the proceedings.
 A lively discussion followed.

-• Brooklyn Public Library (Brooklyn, NY) Twelve branches of the library sponsored a five-week poetry writing and reading program, "Writing With Rhythm," for young adults.
+• Brooklyn Public Library (Brooklyn, NY) Twelve branches of the library sponsored a five-week poetry writing and reading program, Writing With Rhythm, for young adults.
 They published and distributed a poetry anthology to local schools and other library branches.
-Due to the growing interest in poetry during National Poetry Month, the library also offered a Poets Coffeehouse series in the Central Library.
+Due to the growing interest in poetry during National Poetry Month, the library also offered a "Poets Coffeehouse" series in the Central Library.

 • Prairie Trails Public Library (Burbank, IL) For the second year, the library held an "Animal Pupp-o-etry" show where animal puppets read animal poems for younger children and they held a poetry party for older kids.
 The library's monthly writing club also focused on poetry.
-Librarians found that the poetry shelf in their youth section was ¾ empty throughout the month of April.
+Librarians found that the poetry shelf in their youth section was three-quarters empty throughout the month of April.